Population trends

 Very substantial differences exist in the distribution of click rates used by different species.

-Study of these differences has been limited to relatively small samples of click train data.
+Study of these differences has until now been limited to relatively small samples of click train data.
+Are these related to how the species uses echo-location, or what it's prey is, or its pre-capture strategy etc.

 The F-POD gives access to very large samples of click train data and allows much deeper and more detailed analysis of click-rate profiles.